rbmanez/facial-recognition/README.md

 Facial recognition application: https://facial-recognition-1.herokuapp.com/

+(This repo is for the FRONT END files, [click here for the BACK END files](https://github.com/rbmanez/facial-recognition-api))

 - Application allows users to register/sign in and upload an image so it can detect one face.
 - Full stack JavaScript application utilizing React, Node, Express, PostgreSQL, Clarifai API.
-- This repo is for the front end files, [click here for the back end files](https://github.com/rbmanez/facial-recognition-api).
 - Application is a work in progress.